 Our friends over at Gizmodo today posted a story entitled, "You Don't Really Need an Anti-Virus App Anymore."

 Sorry, but that headline is just dumb.
-If you're running Windows, macOS/OS X or Android, you absolutely do need antivirus software.
+If you're running Windows, macOS/OS X or Android, you absolutely do need the best antivirus software.

 The Gizmodo piece (which is a bit more nuanced than its headline) correctly says that keeping your system and internet-facing software updated, following best security practices and using common sense will go a long way to protect you.
 But none of that will save your butt when a brand-new piece of malware comes along and blows right past your system's built-in defenses.